+ Benefits of Guest Blogging

 The only exception to this rule would be if you have the chance to write a guest post for an authority site that covers many different topics.
 An example of this would be a magazine or news site that publishes and curates all types of content.
 These are always good sites to be published on.

-This is one of the most basic principles of the post-Panda and Penguin world, and it’s relevant to guest blogging as well as other types of SEO strategies.
+This is one of the most basic principles of the post-Panda and Penguin world, and it’s relevant to guest blogging as well as other types of SEO strategies for your blog.
 Sites that are too willing to accept guest posts, especially for a fee, are ones that you should stay away from.

 Make sure you research a site before inquiring about writing guest posts.
 Check out things like their page rank, traffic, topic and the overall look of their site.
 If you see a bunch of articles that look like they were created from an automated article spinner, you are better off not having your article there.
 This would be an example of guest posting doing your site more harm than good.